Fingers on laptop typing a blog post

 There are three main ways blogging helps your SEO.

-It’s a reason to update your website
+1. It gives you a reason to update your website

 Updating your website regularly shows Google your site is active.
 And Google likes websites that are active.

-It gives you more chances to rank
+2. It gives you more chances to rank

 A website can only rank for so many keywords.
 But if you have a blog, you can target lots more keywords, which gives you lots more chances to rank — and lots more chances to get visitors to your website.

-It demonstrates your E.A.T.
+3. It demonstrates your E-E-A-T

-A website that demonstrates E.A.T. well is more likely to have a higher Domain Authority (DA).
+A website that demonstrates E-E-A-T well is more likely to have a higher Domain Authority (DA).
 And a high DA improves a website’s chances of rank higher.
 There are free tools you can use to find out the DA of your website.
 Your score will be between 1 and 100, with 100 being the best score.

 We’ll break this down in the next section.

-How can blogging demonstrate E.A.T.?
+How does blogging work to demonstrate E-E-A-T?

 How does blogging work to show Expertise?